 Chinese network warfare forces have been identified as conducting a variety of cyber and network reconnaissance operations as well as cyber economic espionage.
-In 2014, the U.S. Department of Justice charged PLA officers from Unit 61398, then of the General Staff Department's 3rd Department, with theft of intellectual property (IP) and implanting of malware in various commercial firms.
-20 Members of that unit are thought also to be part of "Advanced Persistent Threat-1," a group of computer hackers believed to be operating on behalf of a nation-state rather than a criminal group.
+In 2014, the U.S. Department of Justice charged PLA officers from Unit 61398, then of the General Staff Department's 3rd Department, with theft of intellectual property and implanting of malware in various commercial firms.21 Members of that unit are thought also to be part of "Advanced Persistent Threat-1," a group of computer hackers believed to be operating on behalf of a nation-state rather than a criminal group.
+In 2020, the Department of Justice charged a number of PLA officers with one of the largest breaches in history, accusing them of stealing 147 million people's credit ratings and records from Equifax.22

 Chinese space capabilities gained public prominence in 2007 when the PLA conducted an anti-satellite (ASAT) test in low-Earth orbit against a defunct Chinese weather satellite.
-The test became one of the worst debris-generating incidents of the Space Age, with several thousand pieces of debris generated, many of which will remain in orbit for over a century.
+The test became one of the worst debrisgenerating incidents of the Space Age, with several thousand pieces of debris generated, many of which will remain in orbit for over a century.
 However, the PRC has been conducting space operations since 1970 when it first orbited a satellite.
 Equally important, Chinese counter-space efforts have been expanding steadily.
 The PLA has not only tested ASATs against low-Earth orbit systems, but is also believed to have tested a system designed to attack targets at geosynchronous orbit (GEO), approximately 22,000 miles above the Earth.
 As many vital satellites are at GEO, including communications and missile early-warning systems, China's ability to target such systems constitutes a major threat.

-The creation of the PLASSF, incorporating counter-space forces, reflects the movement of counter-space systems, including direct-ascent ASATs, out of the testing phase to fielding them with units.
-A recent report from the U.S. National Air and Space Intelligence Center (NASIC) notes that Chinese units are now training with anti-satellite missiles.21
+The creation of the PLASSF, incorporating counter-space forces, reflects the movement of counter-space systems, including direct-ascent ASATs, out of the testing phase.
+A recent report from the U.S. National Air and Space Intelligence Center (NASIC) notes that Chinese units are now training with anti-satellite missiles.23